otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/03-express-basics-orm-and-postman.md

 ![](../resources/img/03-node-js-rest-api-5.JPG)

-You should see something like this:
+You should see something like this.
+Click on the button to prepare to perform your first request.

 ![](../resources/img/03-node-js-rest-api-6.JPG)